evanvliet/vw/INDEX.md

 * `getpass`  use passsword db.

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up s as a scrap file.
-For doing stuff like ls > $s and then editing with vis, *etc*.
+For doing stuff like `ls > $s` and then editing with `vis`, *etc*.
+Another common one is to go `h > $s` and then edit your history with `vis`, turning a sequence of commands into a shell function.
+Then source it with `dots` for testing and deployment.
 Note dependence on wcopy and wpaste which are  os dependent and set up in os-specific config file.
 * `dots`  source scrap.
+* `s`  scrap file.
 * `ts`  type scrap.
 * `vis`  vi scrap.
 * `wcs`  copy clipboard to scrap.